By Emilia Palka

 Your obligation to make reasonable adjustments

-Under Australia’s strong anti-discrimination legislation, you are required to make reasonable adjustments to accommodate workers with a disability.
-In the vast majority of cases, small changes in the workplace will enable a worker with a disability to perform their role.
+Under Australia’s strong workplace anti-discrimination legislation, you are required to make reasonable adjustments to accommodate workers with a disability.
+In the vast majority of cases, small changes in the workplace will enable a worker with a disability to effectively perform their role.

-When you may decline to make an adjustment
+When may you decline to make an adjustment?

 - The adjustments needed are not in fact reasonable (with reference to relevant circumstances); or

 - The person with the disability could not perform the inherent requirements of the job even if the adjustments were made.